harib1278/lumeon/README.md

 apc.ttl=7200
 apc.enable_cli=1
 apc.serializer=php

 ### Routing information
 Home - /
 Single doctor - /doctor/{id}
+Addition of new doctor - /add/{json: string}

 ## API curl command examples:

-## Run time
+--get all doctors
+curl -H "Content-Type: application/json" http://localhost:8000/

+--view a single doctor
+curl -H "Content-Type: application/json" http://localhost:8000/doctor/1

+-- add doctor
+(this will not work via curl as the API is cache based due to having no database - this means you need something to store the cache data locally e.g https://www.getpostman.com/) curl -H "Content-Type: application/json" -X POST http://localhost:8000/add/{"name":"Dr Ben Jones","patients":{"1":"Tim Horton","2":"Wayne Rooney","3":"Jamie Vardy"}}

+--example of postman submission (you must set the submission type to POST data) localhost:8000/add/{"name":"Dr Ben Jones","patients":{"1":"Tim Horton","2":"Wayne Rooney","3":"Jamie Vardy"}}

+## IMPORTANT NOTICE FOR RUN TIME ##
 As i've not implemented any form of persistent data storage I have used the APCu php caching engine making use of the Symfony specifc methods.
-This means the data stored in the model must be loaded into the application by visiting the index / page first before trying other API endpoints, this is to allow for full functionality of the spec.
+This means the data stored in the model MUST be loaded into the application by visiting the index / page first before trying other API endpoints, this is to allow for full functionality of the spec.

+## Data example for submission to add a new doctor
+{
+	"name": "Dr Ben Jones",
+	"patients": {
+		"1": "Tim Horton",
+		"2": "Wayne Rooney",
+		"3": "Jamie Vardy"
+	}
+}